A Unified Framework for Automated Assembly Sequence and Production Line Planning using Graph-based Optimization: Problem Formulation

 Therefore, given an input graph $G_{part}$ and a fixed number of manufacturing stations, the objective is to find a path in $D$ that minimizes $\mathcal{J}$ subject to engineering and geometrical constraints.
 The engineering constraints (i.e., part fragility, manufacturing tolerances, and technological changes) are incorporated into the edge weights $w_o$, while the geometrical constraints define the feasible operations $o$ when connecting a joint.

-The assembly sequence and station time minimization problem of Eq. \ref{eq:obj_func} is solved using an \ac{mip}, given the weighted directed graph $D$ as input.
+The assembly sequence and station time minimization problem of Eq.~\ref{eq:obj_func} is solved using a \ac{mip}, given the weighted directed graph $D$ as input.
 In addition to the user-defined influence factor $\lambda$, the user can also control the relative weights of specific engineering constraints within $w_o$.

 The ultimate goal is to find solutions fast and efficiently.
 For typical assemblies, \ac{asp} and \ac{plp} problems should be computed within minutes.
-For more complex assemblies, i.e., those consisting of more than 15 joints, the framework applies graph reduction techniques to reduce the size of $D$, producing a near-optimal solution within reasonable computational time.
+For more complex assemblies, the framework applies graph-reduction techniques to reduce the size of $D$, yielding an optimal or near-optimal solution in reasonable computational time.
+The joint count alone does not determine tractability, as the difficulty of the resulting \ac{mip} depends on the specific graph structure, especially for higher $\lambda$ values.
+In our test cases, the reduction becomes beneficial for the 17-joint Assembly 2.